How to clean up and decontaminate after someone has vomited

 Why is important to clean up and decontaminate if someone in my home or workplace has vomited?

 If someone in your home, or workplace has vomited, it is quite likely that they have vomited as a result of an infection in their stomach or bowel (most commonly norovirus).
 Norovirus is a very infectious cause of viral gastroenteritis.
 The person’s vomit is then likely to be infectious (i.e. able to infect anyone who comes in contact with the person's vomit).
 It is for this reason that the person’s vomit should be cleaned up, and the surrounding areas decontaminated.
 In addition, when someone has an infection that makes them vomit, their bowel motions (stools or faeces) are also likely to be contaminated and therefore infectious, as well.
+As norovirus is so very infectious, when outbreaks occur, it can affect large numbers of people.
+Not uncommonly, outbreaks can be so extensive that they lead to closure of affected facilities (hospital wards/hotels/reception and residential centres/businesses etc).
+Therefore, a very rapid, effective response to episodes of vomiting is needed to avoid closure.

 How likely is the person’s vomiting to be due to norovirus?

 Norovirus is a common gastroenteric infection during the winter in Ireland, but it can be contracted at any time of year.
 Norovirus levels are higher in winter, mainly because people spend more time indoors and there is a greater chance that people, who are in closer contact during the winter, will catch norovirus.
 Every few years, the “shape” of the norovirus bug changes slightly, which leads to a greater proportion of people becoming susceptible to being infected with the virus.
 In these “upsurge seasons”, the levels of norovirus in the community are much higher than in other years.
-This season (2016-17) is likely to be a particularly busy one for norovirus.

 How can spread of norovirus be prevented?